pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1lQVcTF9FloSb2odVbIDjaI0ZgZ6Fp1GfQAvL8bx7NrI/edit#slide=id.g144f9e93a3d_5_386
       source: email
     -
-      message: "Hi Joe,\n\nLooks good.
-Coming from 5 years of terraform I find it easier for me and the team.
-We are going to ramp our efforts and try to build our entire infra on it.\n\nBest,\nAlon"
+      message: "Coming from 5 years of terraform I find it easier for me and the team.
+We are going to ramp our efforts and try to build our entire infra on it."
       author: Alon
       link: https://docs.google.com/presentation/d/11IncvcImn6ZFLu8Vhla1UgL-ugtLFPj4v321AijE5Tc/edit#slide=id.g13285f2d057_1_422
       source: email
     -
-      message: "Hello Joe,\n\nI tested Pulumi and followed one of the workshops offered by Lee and I was amazed at the possibilities compared to TF.
+      message: "I tested Pulumi and followed one of the workshops offered by Lee and I was amazed at the possibilities compared to TF.
 We are starting to hear about Pulumi with our clients, so I can see myself delivering production-ready IaC with Pulumi in the near future.
 Something quite special you all have built."
       author: Jose
       link: https://docs.google.com/presentation/d/11IncvcImn6ZFLu8Vhla1UgL-ugtLFPj4v321AijE5Tc/edit#slide=id.g13285f2d057_1_422
       source: email